 By the winter of 2009, my venerable 1976 Guild F-512 12 string was in desperate need of attention.
-In addition to needing a neck reset and a fret job, sadly the top had dried out in places producing a washboard-like effect of raised grain, and the finish on the soundboard had chipped, crazed, cracked or worn off sufficiently to warrant serious consideration.
+It badly needed a neck reset and the back of the neck was worn through to bare wood in places.
+The finish on the soundboard was a mess, a combination of hauling it in and out of a variety of climates for decades, and simple neglect.
+In places it was gooey from sweat and had chipped, crazed, cracked or worn off sufficiently to, in my opinion, require a refinish.
 I determined the options before me were:

-For reasons still unknown, I chose to be inventive and selected a (disastrous) variation of options 2 and 4.
+For reasons still unknown (I told myself I was “too busy”), I chose to be inventive and selected a (disastrous) variation of options 2 and 4.
 Instead of doing the work myself, I contacted a local guitar repair shop.
 The proprietor had worked for a well-respected local luthier and repairman, someone who had worked on my guitars years earlier, and who had indicated to me he was trying to get away from the business for health reasons.
-I conveyed my desire(s) regarding my 12 string to this former colleague of his who was quite familiar with Guild guitars and authorized an effort to correct finish issues as well as set up the guitar.
+I conveyed my desire(s) regarding my 12 string to this former colleague of his who informed me he was quite familiar with Guild guitars.
+So I authorized an effort to correct finish issues as well as set up the guitar.